-The proposed Board proclamation for the continuance of a local emergency is Categorically Exempt pursuant to California Environmental Quality Act (CEQA) Guidelines Sections 15307 and 150308: Actions by Regulatory Agencies for Protection of Natural Resources (Class 7) and Actions by Regulatory Agencies for Protection of the Environment (Class 8), respectively, as found in Section E.3. of the District's Guidelines for Compliance with CEQA because the project would consist of, 1) proclaiming a local emergency; and 2) the subsequent actions necessary to eradicate the invasive Caulerpa prolifera infestation.
+The proposed Board action is categorically exempt pursuant to California Environmental Quality Act (CEQA) Guidelines Sections 15307 [Actions by Regulatory Agencies for Protection of Natural Resources (Class 7)] and 15308 [Actions by Regulatory Agencies for Protection of the Environment (Class 8)], and Sections III.E.3.g. and III.E.3.h. of the District's Guidelines for Compliance with CEQA because the project would consist of (1) proclaiming a local emergency; and (2) the subsequent actions necessary to eradicate the invasive Caulerpa prolifera infestation in coordination with the SCCAT, a multi-agency group that includes representatives from the California Department of Fish and Wildlife.
+U.S. Fish and Wildlife (FWS), National Marine Fisheries Service, RWQCB, ACOE, California Coastal Commission, and State Lands Commission.
 These are appropriate because Caulerpa prolifera can over-run natural habitats, disrupt the ecosystem, and displace native plants and the animals that rely on them.
 Further, this species grows very quickly, one centimeter per day and has the potential to swiftly overtake native species in the project area.
 Invasions have happened in several locations in southern California, as well as across the globe.
-The project applicants must rapidly remove this invasive species and it is critical that the response begin immediately to prevent additional spread, and to minimize the cost of the response effort while the infestation site is still geographically limited.
+The SCCAT and its individual member agencies must rapidly act to remove this invasive species and it is critical that the response begin immediately to prevent additional spread, and to minimize the cost of the response effort while the infestation site is still geographically limited.
 The District has determined none of the six exceptions to the use of a categorical exemption apply to this project (CEQA Guidelines Section 15300.2).
 A CEQA Notice of Exemption was filed on October 2, 2023, for this emergency action.

-The proposed Board proclamation for the continuance of a local emergency complies with Section 87(a)(7) of the Port Act which, allows for the establishment and maintenance of Tidelands for open space, ecological preservation, and habitat restoration.
+The proposed Board proclamation for the continuance of a local emergency complies with Section 87(a)(7) of the Port Act, which allows for the establishment and maintenance of Tidelands for open space, ecological preservation, and habitat restoration.
 The Port Act was enacted by the California Legislature and is consistent with the Public Trust Doctrine.
 Consequently, the proposed Board proclamation of local emergency is consistent with the Public Trust Doctrine.

-The proposed Board proclamation for the continuance of a local emergency is considered excluded development pursuant to Section 8.a, Existing Facilities of the District's Coastal Development Permit Regulations because this infestation of Caulerpa prolifera requires emergency action by the District and its partners, to rapidly remove this invasive species.
+The proposed Board proclamation for the continuance of a local emergency is considered excluded development pursuant to Section 8.a., Existing Facilities of the District's Coastal Development Permit Regulations because this infestation of Caulerpa prolifera requires emergency action by the District and its partners, to rapidly remove this invasive species.
 On September 28, 2023, the District submitted a Categorical Determination in accordance with Section 30717 of the California Coastal Act, which listed this Exclusion, to the California Coastal Commission (CCC) staff.
 That Categorical Determination indicated the emergency condition due to Caulerpa prolifera and the need to take immediate remedial actions.
 The approval became effective after the 10-working day appeal period after September 28, 2023, as no appeal was filed with the CCC, within that time frame.